jameshfisher/jameshfisher.com/_posts/2017-02-16-close-file-descriptor.md

   - file-descriptors
   - system-calls
 taggedAt: '2024-03-26'
+summary: >-
+  To close a file descriptor in C, use the `close` system call.
+Multiple descriptors can reference the same underlying file or pipe.
+The pipe is only closed when all references are closed.
 ---

 To close a file descriptor, we use the `close` system call.
 Here's an example: